Masooma Ranalvi: Fighting to End Female Genital Mutilation(FGM) in India

 What would you advise to our readers who want to speak out against injustice but are afraid to come forward?

-The biggest thing our movement has taught women and girls was – you can actually question things and you can bring change in your own life, in your own surroundings and in your own communities.
+The biggest thing our movement has taught women and girls was – you can actually question things and you can bring change in your own life, surroundings, and in your own communities.
 I think takeaways of our movement were partly raising awareness and partly breaking the barriers as a lot of people never speak about issues that bother them, and are taught not to question or challenge the traditions.

 What if anybody wants to get involved in your movement or want to support your cause?

 Any kind of support and solidarity are most welcome from anybody who wants to be part of our movement or wants to help us out.
 You can reach out to us through our website, wespeakout.org.
 We are always in need of funds as this effort is completely non-profit, most of the time we spend from our own pockets.
-If you can contribute in-kind as a writer, graphic artist, filmmaker, or you can add to our effort of reaching out to more people you are most welcome to join our movement.
+If you are able to contribute in-kind as a writer, graphic artist, filmmaker, or add to our effort of reaching out to more people, you are most welcome to join our movement